carpentries/maintainer-onboarding/episodes/03-communicate-contributors.md

 ## Help Wanted (5 minutes)

-Locate your lesson's help wanted list.
+Pick a lesson and locate its help wanted list.

 - How many issues are currently open with that tag?
 How many have been closed?
 - Is it clear what action is desired (i.e. what help is wanted?) for each issue marked help wanted?